lannisraurus/tree-search-visualizer/README.md

 ```
 ADD X Y
 ```
 The 'arrow' points `from X to Y`.
-Y is dependant on X
+Y is dependant on X.

 # Enjoy!!